Vaccines are available to prevent some types of meningitis and most of these are available as part of the UK routine immunisation schedule.

 - A MenB vaccine is offered to babies at 2, 4 and 12 months

 - The vaccine is also available privately

 Our Beat it Now! campaign began in January 2013 after the MenB vaccine, Bexsero, was licensed for use in Europe.
 Now the vaccine is available to infants as part of the UK routine immunisation schedule.

-- Meningococcal group W (MenW) disease has historically been rare in the UK, but since 2009 cases of MenW have increased year on year, and continue to do so
+- Meningococcal group W (MenW) disease has historically been rare in the UK, but from 2009 cases of MenW began to increase year on year

-- From Autumn 2015, the MenACWY meningitis vaccine replaced the MenC vaccine for children in school.
+- From Autumn 2015, a MenACWY vaccine replaced the MenC vaccine for children in school.
 It is offered around 14 years of age

 - A pneumococcal conjugate vaccine (PCV) protects against 13 strains that commonly cause disease.
 Babies born on or after 1 January 2020 are offered the vaccine at 12 weeks and 12-13 months.